sb-why/sb-why.github.io/README.md

 # About Me

 My name is Shreeja Bhattacharjee.
 I am a senior studying Industrial Engineering and Computer Science at Worcester Polytechnic Institute.
 I am passionate about computer science, psychology, efficiency, and any intersection of the aformentioned.
-My non-related work passions include travelling, drinking bubble tea, and watching figure skating videos.
+My non-work related passions include travelling, drinking bubble tea, and watching figure skating videos.

 # Design Manifesto